LGBTQ rights in the Islamic State: Laws regarding same-sex sexual activity

 Law enforcement in ISIS-controlled areas purports to carry out punishments.
 This means that homosexuals caught engaging in same-sex affairs should be thrown from rooftops.
 If they do not die on impact then they should be stoned to death.

 ISIS has published a list of offenses that will result in automatic execution, including homosexuality.

 According to Subhi Nahas, a gay Syrian who escaped Syria fearing for his life, he had heard that while ISIS was sparing effeminate gay men "for the pleasure of older men", the "masculine" men suspected of being gay were being killed.
 He also stated that gay men joined ISIS to protect themselves and their families, sometimes reporting on fellow gays to conceal themselves more effectively.

 Documented executions in ISIS-controlled territory

 On November 23, 2014, ISIS fighters stoned to death a 20-year-old unidentified man in Mayadin, Syria, and fighters stoned to death an 18-year-old unidentified man in Deir Ezzor, Syria.
 The men were known opponents of ISIS, and their supporters say ISIS had used the allegation that they were gay as justification to execute them.
 This was the first reported execution of LGBTQ people by ISIS.

 On April 30, 2015, it was reported that three men, accused of being homosexual, were executed by being shot in the head by the ISIS in Derna, Libya.
 Human rights activists consider this the first death sentence against homosexuals in the history of modern Libya.

 From December 9, 2014, to May 7, 2016, OutRight Action International estimated that 41 gay men were executed in ISIS controlled territories in Iraq and Syria.

-Pulse nightclub shooting: On June 12, 2016, 29-year-old Omar Mateen shot and killed 49 people and wounded 53 more in a mass shooting at Pulse, a gay nightclub in Orlando, Florida, United States before Orlando Police officers fatally shot him after a three-hour standoff.
-In a 911 call made shortly after the shooting began, Mateen swore allegiance to the leader of the Islamic State, Abu Bakr al-Baghdadi, and said the U.S. killing of Abu Waheeb in Iraq the previous month "triggered" the shooting.
-He later told a negotiator he was "out here right now" because of the American-led interventions in Iraq and in Syria and that the negotiator should tell the United States to stop the bombing.
-The incident was deemed a terrorist attack by FBI investigators.